Bricktech2000/Notes/notes/hijacking-brain-circuitry.md

 - “remember when... ?”
 - some streamers calling their viewers their “besties” and telling them they “love them”

-> I think what social media platforms are discovering is that the stronger the parasocial relationship, probably the higher the user engagement &mdash; Dr K.
+> I think what [[social-media]] platforms are discovering is that the stronger the parasocial relationship, probably the higher the user engagement &mdash; Dr K.

 other examples of weaker parasocial relationships